Cray-HPE/cray-crus/README.md

 # Compute Rolling Upgrade Service (CRUS)

+**Note:** CRUS is deprecated in CSM 1.2.0.
+It will be removed in a future CSM release and replaced with BOS V2, which will provide similar functionality.

 CRUS is the Shasta service that manages Compute Node Rolling Upgrades.
 It provides a way to upgrade a set of compute nodes in discrete steps (i.e. a few nodes at a time) gracefully, coordinating with Workload